 Bubble memory may still be occasionally used in some military and industrial applications, where extreme ruggedness and nonvolatility are a requirement.
 Bubble memory is inherently radiation-hardened: it can withstand the photoelectric effects of a nuclear event, when implemented with specialized nonstop logic circuits which prevent partial loop rotation.

 Former manufacturers of magnetic bubble memory include Hitachi, Intel, Motorola, Rockwell and Texas Instruments.
-Recently, IBM has re-branded the bubble memory concept as 'racetrack' memory, a sort of nano-scale bubble memory which uses an array of tiny wire loops to carry the magnetic domains.
+In 2008, IBM re-branded the bubble memory concept as 'racetrack' memory, a sort of nano-scale bubble memory which uses an array of tiny wire loops to carry the magnetic domains.

 |Intel 7xxx Series